Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: Experiments

 \paragraph{SAS Prompting}

-The individual contributions of the reasoning and ICL components within SAS Prompting were evaluated by selectively removing the reasoning instruction and in-context examples from the full prompt.
-The results presented in Tab.~\ref{tab:prompt-ablation} indicate that removing either component has a minimal impact on performance.
-Even the weakest configuration, which omits both components, achieves a performance gain of 11.00\% against regular sampling.
-Note that the reasoning instruction, however, is the most impactful factor affecting computational latency, as it requires the model to generate a full text sequence for the justification.
+The individual contributions of the operational knowledge, reasoning and ICL components within SAS Prompting were evaluated by selectively ablating each component from the full prompt.
+As shown in Tab.~\ref{tab:prompt-ablation}, the provision of operational knowledge is the most critical component for performance, whereas reasoning and ICL have a marginal impact on accuracy.
+However, note that the reasoning instruction is the most primary factor affecting computational latency, as it requires the model to generate a full text sequence for the justification.
 Removing this instruction reduces the generation requirement to fewer than ten tokens for the final choice.